-The fourth was a ferocious beast ... terrifying and frightening and very powerful with iron teeth and ten horns.
+The fourth was a ferocious beast ... with iron teeth and 10 horns.

-Then, as Daniel watched, another little horn sprang up amongst the ten horns ... uprooting three of them.
+Then, as Daniel watched the fourth beast, another little horn sprang up amongst the ten horns and uprooted 3 of them.
 The little horn had eyes like a man and Daniel was struck by the way that it spoke so boastfully.

 Now, let's examine the first beast.